-- Protect Roscrea's existing social, community and arts infrastructure and help diversify the town through new and expanded services. - Increase footfall and vibrancy in the Town Centre. - Support the development of Roscrea as a 10-minute town. - Support the concept of Roscrea Castle, Damer House and Demense becoming a 'hero product' per the TCDP and expand out the opportunity presented by this important tourism asset by considering complementary projects such as the redevelopment of vacant sites for accommodation purposes. - Expand the recreation offer to include more activities that will support the evening and night time economy in Roscrea. - Encourage the adaptive re-use and redevelopment of town centre buildings to host community events and services.
+- the town through new and expanded services. - Increase footfall and vibrancy in the Town Centre. - Support the development of Roscrea as a 10-minute town. - tourism asset by considering complementary projects such as the redevelopment of vacant sites for accommodation purposes. - night time economy in Roscrea. - community events and services.